-Note that past surveys included more granular categories of budget increases.
-This year's question simply asked whether L&D professionals expect their budget to increase, decrease, or remain the same.
+Asia-Pacific is going biggest with budget.
+Percent of L&D pros in each region who expect budgets to increase 4 51% North America 40% Europe, Middle East, Africa 57% Asia-Pacific ^{}Note that past surveys included more granular categories of budget increases.
+This year's question simply asked whether L&D pros expect their budget to increase, decrease, or remain the same.

 Learning lights up company culture Culture is having a watershed moment.
-According to global Glint data, opportunities to learn and grow are now the No. 1 factor that people say defines an exceptional work environment.7 On top of that, employees who rate their culture highly are 25% more likely to be happy at work and 31% more likely to recommend working at their organisation.7 The headline is clear: learning powers culture, and culture powers engaged employees who are energised to innovate, delight customers, and beat the competition.
-Fortunately, almost two-thirds of L&D professionals see their culture moving in the right direction.
+According to Glint data, having opportunities to learn and grow is now the number 1 factor that people say defines an exceptional work environment.7 On top of that, employees who rate their culture highly are 25% more likely to be happy at work and 31% more likely to recommend working at their organization.7 The headline is clear: Learning powers culture, and culture powers engaged employees who are energized to innovate, delight customers, and beat the competition.
+Fortunately, almost two-thirds of L&D pros see their culture moving in the right direction.

-of L&D professionals in the UK saw their organisation's culture of learning grow stronger in the past year4 Top five drivers of great work culture worldwide: 7
+of L&D pros saw their organization's culture of learning grow stronger in the past year4

+Top 5 drivers of great work culture7

-1. Opportunities to learn and grow
+- 1. Opportunities to learn and grow

-2. Belonging
+- 2. Belonging

-- 3. Organisational values
+- 3. Organizational values

 - 4. Support for well-being

 - 5. Collaboration

-Previously ranked #9 in 2019 a significant change in only two years.
+^{} Previously ranked #9 in 2019 - a significant change in only two years

-Leadership and upskilling top L&Ds to-do list
+Leadership and upskilling top L&D's to-do list

-While competing priorities are pulling L&D professionals in many directions, they're still able to rank their focus areas.
-When we combine the upskilling and reskilling priorities with digital upskilling, skills emerge as the most pressing concern across the world.
-The primary focus areas of L&D programmes in 20224 (Percent who selected the focus area as one of their top three choices) Global
+While competing priorities are pulling L&D pros in many directions, they're still able to rank their focus areas.
+When we combine the upskilling and reskilling priorities with digital upskilling, skills emerges as the most pressing concern across the world.

+The primary focus areas of L&D programs in 20224

+Percent who selected the focus area as one of their top three choices

+Leadership and management training

+49%

+Upskilling and reskilling employees

+46%

+Digital upskilling / digital transformation

+26%

+Diversity, equity, and inclusion

+26%

-A regional look at L&D priorities Leadership and management training tops the list in every region, except Asia-Pacific, where a whopping 60% are focused on upskilling and reskilling.4 The primary focus areas of L&D programmes in 20224 (Percent who selected the focus area as one of their top three choices)
+A regional look at L&D priorities Leadership and management training tops the list in every region except Asia-Pacific, where a whopping 60% are focused on upskilling and reskilling.4 The primary focus areas of L&D programs by region4 Percent who selected the focus area as one of their top three choices